This post was updated on May 15, 2020.

 You should also consider visiting Viñales, a beautiful and lush valley with a small town on the eastern edge of the island.
 The area was declared a UNESCO World Heritage site and it’s an incredibly relaxed and traditional destination that’s great for immersing yourself into Cuban cuisine.
 In this town you can enjoy the low key vibe of the tiny town and learn to cook Cuban-style with a cooking lesson from local chefs.
 Go into the market to find local ingredients and cook up a traditional Cuban meal with guidance from those in the know.

 You can find out more info here about the gay group trip offered by Out Adventures.
 They’ve teamed up local partners and LGBT guides to offer an exclusive, 10 day People to People experience in Cuba.
 It’s a great way to see some amazing highlights of the island with local guides who knows all the ins and outs of this amazing destination.
 They’ve even managed to get special access like a behind the scenes tour of the Ernest Hemingway House, meet-and-greets with Cuban performers and a private screening of a popular Cuban gay film – just to name a few.
-And don’t forget, you can even save up to $200 on any OUT Adventures trip with our special booking code “TWOBADTOURISTS.”
-Find out more info here about the discount offer.
+You can even save up to $200 on any OUT Adventures trip when booking online.
+Click here to request your exclusive discount code.

 Would you consider visiting Cuba?
 Let us know in the comments below!